+We completed a PK/PD study of MAT9001 head to head vs. Vascepa in 2015.
 We recently completed two separate Phase 2 clinical trials of MAT2203.
-We also recently completed a Phase 1 trial of MAT2501 in healthy volunteers.
 Because of the early stage of our development efforts, we are still in the process of determining the overall clinical development path for our current and future product candidates.
 As a result, the timing and costs of the regulatory paths we will follow and marketing approvals remain uncertain.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our early-stage product candidates.
-The success of MAT2203, MAT2501, and any other product candidates we may develop will depend on many factors, including the following:
+The success of MAT9001, MAT2203, and any other product candidates we may develop will depend on many factors, including the following:

-- successful completion of preclinical studies; - successful enrollment in, and completion of, clinical trials; - demonstrating safety and efficacy; - receipt of marketing approvals from applicable regulatory authorities; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our product candidates and technologies; - launching commercial sales of the product candidates, if and when approved, whether alone or selectively in collaboration with others; - acceptance of the product candidates, if and when approved, by patients, the medical community and third-party payers; - effectively competing with other therapies; - a continued acceptable safety profile of the products following approval; and - enforcing and defending intellectual property rights and claims.
+- successful completion of preclinical studies; - successful enrollment in, and completion of, clinical trials: - demonstrating safety and efficacy; - receipt of marketing approvals from applicable regulatory authorities; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our product candidates and technologies; - launching commercial sales of the product candidates, if and when approved, whether alone or selectively in collaboration with others; - acceptance of the product candidates, if and when approved, by patients, the medical community and third-party payers; - effectively competing with other therapies; - a continued acceptable safety profile of the products following approval; and - enforcing and defending intellectual property rights and claims.